 PDF format is the best way to present and share documents with others for collaboration.
 No matter what system you are using, what PDF software you are using, or what devices you are using, you can view the PDF file with a consistent look.
 Converting PowerPoint to PDF is easier than you thought.
-This article will introduce the importance of converting PPT files to PDF, and different ways to do the process.
+This article will introduce the importance of converting PPT files to PDF and different ways to do the process.
 Read on to learn more.

 Method 1: How to Convert PPT to PDF with UPDF

 UPDF is an excellent all-in-one PDF editor and converter software where you can edit, annotate, and convert PDF files with OCR.
 Plus, it really has a very user-friendly interface that also guides you with its functionality.
-Let's explore how to use it converting PowerPoint into PDF in two simple steps below:
+Let's explore how to use it to convert PowerPoint into PDF in two simple steps below:

-Open UPDF first, tap on "File" in the top left corner, choose "Create>PDF from Power Point", then choose PowerPoint file that you want to convert to PDF.
+Open UPDF first, tap on "File" in the top left corner, choose "Create>PDF from PowerPoint", then choose the PowerPoint file that you want to convert to PDF.
+Open it in UPDF and then go to "File > Save" to save the PDF file easily.

 Method 2: How to Convert PPT to PDF with MS PowerPoint Directly